HannesRammer/DartabaseTutorials/tutorials/TUT1.md

 If you want to know more about:

-server/client communication I can recommend you <a href="https://www.dartlang.org/articles/json-web-service/">JSON WEB SERVICES</a> by Chris Buckett
+server/client communication, I can recommend you <a href="https://www.dartlang.org/articles/json-web-service/">JSON WEB SERVICES</a> by Chris Buckett

-for more information on Polymer please read
+for more information on Polymer, please read
 <a href="https://www.dartlang.org/polymer-dart/">POLYMER DART</a>

-and for nice Polymer examples check out
+and for nice Polymer examples, check out
 <a href="https://github.com/sethladd/dart-polymer-dart-examples">POLYMER DART EXAMPLES</a> by Seth Ladd

 *************************************************